whydnct/fdf_docs/libs/minilibx/events.md

 }
 ```

 Here we register to the `KeyPress` event with the according `KeyPressMask`.
-Now
-whenever we press a key, the window will be closed.
+Now whenever we press a key, the window will close.

 ## Test your skills!

-Now that you have a faint idea of how all of this works, we encourage you to
-make the hook handlers.
+Now that you have a faint idea of how all of this works, we encourage you to make the hook handlers.
 Whenever the:
 - <kbd>ESC</kbd> key is pressed, your window should close.
 - window is resized, you should print something in your terminal.
 - the red cross is clicked, your window should close.
-- you press a key longer than x seconds, you should print something in your
+- you press a key longer than x seconds, you should print something in your terminal.
-terminal.
-- mouse enters the window, you should print `Hello!` in your terminal, when it
-leaves, you should print `Bye!`.
+- mouse enters the window, you should print `Hello!` in your terminal, when it leaves, you should print `Bye!`.